wellst/chromebrew/README.md

 Warning
 -------

-Current ARM implementatin has a problem.
-It requires symbolic link from ~/Downloads/tools to /usr/local, but it slows chrome when users try to download something.
-Chrome searches everything under Downloads include links, and it takes forever.
+Current ARM implementatin has little problem.
+It requires symbolic link from under ~/Downloads/tools to /usr/local somewhere.
+It slows chrome little when users try to download something.
+Chrome searches everything under Downloads included symbolic links.
+I reduced the number of files refered by the links, so it should be ok now.

 Overview
 --------